Will Irwin

-William Henry Irwin (September 14, 1873 – February 24, 1948) was an American author, writer and journalist who was associated with the muckrakers.
+William Henry Irwin (September 14, 1873 – February 24, 1948) was an American author, writer, and journalist who was associated with the muckrakers.

 Early life

 Irwin was born in 1873 in Oneida, New York.
 In his early childhood, the Irwin family moved to Clayville, New York, a farming and mining center south of Utica.
-In about 1878, his father moved to Leadville, Colorado, establishing himself in the lumber business, and brought his family out.
-When his business failed Irwin's father moved the family to Twin Lakes, Colorado.
-A hotel business there failed too, and the family moved back to Leadville, in a bungalow at 125 West Twelfth Street.
+In about 1878, his father moved to Leadville, Colorado, established himself in the lumber business, and brought his family there.
+When his business failed, Irwin's father moved the family to Twin Lakes, Colorado.
+A hotel business there failed too, and the family moved back to Leadville in a bungalow at 125 West Twelfth Street.
 In 1889, the family moved to Denver, where he graduated from high school.
 He said he cured himself of a diagnosed bout of tuberculosis by "roughing it" for a year as a cowboy.